Best Banana Muffins

 My family inhales muffins, so I’ve started making big batches and freezing them.
 These mixed berry muffins have been on repeat for the past couple of weeks, but with some overripe bananas, I thought it was time for a simple, yet tasty recipe for banana muffins.

 And I know there’s about a thousand banana muffin recipes all over the internet, but these turned out SO good.
 These muffins are tender, perfectly moist and incredibly delicious.
-Plus, they’re easy to customize with nuts, chocolate chips or fruit, if you want to dress them up a bit.
+Plus, like banana bread, they’re easy to customize with nuts, chocolate chips or fruit, if you want to dress them up a bit.

 These are perfect split open and dabbed with butter, or even raspberry jam.
 I like to eat them as a midday snack with some fruit or, if I’m feeling frisky, I’ll whip up a batch of cream cheese frosting and turn them into cupcakes!